HectorSchreiner/RustyRhythm/README.md

 - ✅ **Keyboard Shortcuts:** (*Planned feature!*)

 # 💡 Contributions
 Contributions are welcome!
-If you want to conribute with some changes, you cna fork the repository, and submit a pull request.
+If you want to conribute with some changes, you can fork the repository, and submit a pull request.
 If you prefer another language over Rust, feel free to rewrite it...

 **Created by:** *Hector Schreiner Schousbo*